juicycool92/projectCBG/README.md

-DUE TO FILE SIZE ISSUE, I CANNOT UPLOAD ANY PROJECT FOR CBG.
+DUE TO FILE SIZE ISSUE(its 9GB, but..how?), I CANNOT UPLOAD ANY PROJECT FOR CBG.

 want more infomation? contect me on email : juicycool92@gmail.com